Over the Edge: In Your House: Event

 The sixth match was a Mask vs. Mask match between Kane and Vader, in which the loser would have to unmask.
 The two wrestlers fought back and forth throughout the match until Vader gained control after he hit Kane with a wrench; however, Kane countered a moonsault attempt into a Tombstone Piledriver and gained the pinfall to win the match.
 After the match, Kane unmasked Vader.

-The next match, and final match on the undercard, was a Six-man tag team match between D-Generation X members, Triple H, Billy Gunn, and Road Dogg and Nation members, Owen Hart, Kama Mustafa, and D'Lo Brown.
+The next match, and final match on the undercard, was a Six-man tag team match between D-Generation X members, Triple H, Billy Gunn, and Road Dogg Jesse James and Nation members, Owen Hart, Kama Mustafa, and D'Lo Brown.
 After back and forth action with frequent tags, DX gained control after Chyna and Mark Henry, who were at ringside and respectively were in DX and The Nation's corner, attacked one another.
 This caused the referee to become distracted, allowing Triple H and Gunn to deliver a Spike piledriver on Brown; however, Hart came into the ring and attacked Gunn and Triple H. Hart performed a Pedigree on Triple H, and covered him for a successful pinfall.

-In the main event Stone Cold Steve Austin defended his WWF Championship against Dude Love, with Vince McMahon as the guest referee.
+In the main event, "Stone Cold" Steve Austin defended his WWF Championship against Dude Love, with Vince McMahon as the guest referee.
 The two wrestlers fought back and forth into the beginning of the match, and took the fight to ringside, when guest ring announcer Pat Patterson declared the match a No Disqualification match.
 When the two wrestlers took the fight into the aisle, Patterson made the match a Falls Count Anywhere match.
 Austin and Love continued to brawl all over the arena.
 When the fight returned to the ring, Patterson handed Love a chair, which Love and Austin used to attack each other.
 After Dude Love accidentally hit McMahon with the chair, Austin delivered a Stone Cold Stunner on Love.
 A substitute referee attempted to count Austin's pinfall attempt, but was stopped by Patterson, allowing Love to perform the Mandible claw on Austin.
 Both Patterson and timekeeper Gerald Brisco attempted to count the pinfall, but The Undertaker, who was at ringside, chokeslammed them both through the broadcast tables.
 Austin then delivered another Stone Cold Stunner on Love and moved the still unconscious McMahon's hand to count the pinfall, while the Undertaker ordered the bell to ring, giving Austin the victory.